kristjanr/wise-cs/scraped-data/sections/02-managing-your-account/subsections/05-invites-and-rewards/articles/05-why-didn-t-my-invite-link-work/content.md

+# Invites and rewards
-# Why didn't my invite link work?
+## Why didn't my invite link work?
 To invite people to Wise, you can give them your personal invite link — you’ll find this on your invite page.

 You can send this to friends and family.
 When they follow the link and sign up they’ll receive a fee-free transfer.